 Top 10 Most Frequent Safety Violations at Construction Site

-The ten most commonly cited construction violations are:
+The ten most common construction violations are:

 - Failure to use fall protection equipment.